CBAGAN-RRT: Convolutional Block Attention Generative Adversarial Network for Sampling-Based Path Planning: Method

 \subsubsection{Convolutional Block Attention Generative Adversarial Network}

-GANs are a family of unsupervised generative models which learns to generate samples from a given distribution \cite{goodfellow2014generative}.
+GANs are a family of unsupervised generative models that learns to generate samples from a given distribution, originally proposed in \cite{goodfellow2014generative}.
 Given a noise distribution, Generator $G$ tries to generate samples while the Discriminator $D$ tries to tell whether the generated samples are from the correct distribution or not.
 Both the generator and discriminator are trying to fool each other, thus playing a zero-sum game.
 In other words, both are in a state of Nash Equilibrium.
-Let $G$ represent the generator, $D$ the discriminator, loss function used for training GAN can be written as shown in Equation 1:
+Let $G$ represent the generator, $D$ the discriminator, the loss function used for training GAN is depicted as in \autoref{loss_gan}:

 where $z$ is latent vector, $x$ is data sample, $p_{z}$ is probability distribution over latent space and $p_{x}$ is the probability distribution over data samples.
-The zero-sum condition is defined in Equation 2:
+The zero-sum condition is defined in \autoref{zero_sum}: